Novel epigenome editors for multiplexed gene regulation

 Technology

-Duke inventors have identified a novel epigenome editing method for multiplexed control of gene regulation.
-This is intended to be used in research and clinical applications.
-Specifically, the inventors have developed a toolbox of catalytically inactive Cas12a- and MS2-based epigenome editors to guide the p300 and SID effectors to targeted regions for gene activation and inhibition, respectively.
-This system is compatible with a multiplexed format using an array of guide sequences, allowing control of multiple genomic regions at once.
-In addition, the use of multiple guide sequences achieves a stronger gene activation or inhibition versus using a single guide.
-The inventors have also derived Cas12a proteins from a variety of bacterial species capable of different strengths of gene regulation.
-This method has been demonstrated to effectively control gene expression in vitro using human cell lines.
+Duke inventors have identified a novel epigenome editing method for multiplexed control of gene regulation, intended for research and clinical applications.
+The inventors have developed a toolbox of catalytically inactive dHyperLbCas12a-based epigenome editors to guide p300 and SID effectors to targeted regions for gene activation and inhibition.
+This system supports complex pre-crRNAs, enabling simultaneous activation and repression of multiple genomic regions, enhancing experimental design.
+The method has been demonstrated to effectively control gene expression in vitro using human cell lines, with lower copy numbers of effectors increasing its efficiency and versatility.

 Other Applications